scrow/WX4AKQ_Offline_Tools/README.md

 # Synopsis

-This project contains SKYWARN-related forms for use with the [RMS Express](http://www.winlink.org/tags/rms_express) amateur radio messaging software.
-These forms are designed for use by SKYWARN Spotters and amateur radio team members within the 66 counties and independent cities served by the [National Weather Service Wakefield, VA WFO](http://www.nws.noaa.gov/er/akq) and the [Wakefield SKYWARN Amateur Radio Support Team](http://www.wx4akq.org/).
+This project contains SKYWARN-related forms for use by SKYWARN Spotters and Net Control Operators within the NWS Wakefield, Virginia County Warning Area (CWA).
+The forms can be used either with the [RMS Express](http://www.winlink.org/tags/rms_express) amateur radio messaging software or in a standalone form using a locally-installed web browser.
+These forms are designed and maintained for the [Wakefield SKYWARN Amateur Radio Support Team](http://www.wx4akq.org/).

-An advanced configuration option adds the ability to utilize these forms independent of RMS Express through the use of a locally installed web server.
-The XML output can be downloaded and saved to a folder for transmission through another Winlink application or standard e-mail, or can be queued for upload to the SKYWARN server over an Internet connection.

 For information on the forms included in this project, see "Included Forms."

-# Prerequisites
+# Winlink Use with RMS Express

+## Prequisites

-To use this form, you must have a current version of [RMS Express](http://www.winlink.org/tags/rms_express) installed and configured for your amateur radio callsign.
+To use these forms with RMS Express you must have a current version installed and configured for your amateur radio callsign.
 The installation and configuration of RMS Express is outside the scope of this document.
-This form package is currently being designed and tested for RMS Express version 1.3.5.0 and newer.
+This project is currently being designed and tested for RMS Express version 1.3.5.0 and newer.

 You must have a recent version of Internet Explorer, Firefox, Chrome, Safari, or Opera set as your system's default browser.
 Most recent versions of these browsers will be supported.
 Development will always take place on the most recent version of these browsers.
 Backwards compatibility with Internet Explorer, back to version 9, will be on a best-effort basis.

-# Standard Installation

 ## Installation

 Templates provided by this project can be installed for use by a specific callsign or by all users of the RMS Express installation.
 To install for a specific callsign, the target folder is `C:\RMS Express\<callsign>\Templates`.
 To install for all users, the target folder is `C:\RMS Express\Global Folders\Templates`.

 To install a form and template, simply copy the desired `.html` file along with its corresponding `.txt` file from the `forms/` folder to the installation target folder.

 ## Usage